Digital Experience Monitoring (DEM)

 For details about the respective monitoring-consumption metrics, see Built-in Real User Monitoring metrics.

-Dynatrace captures a lot of information about the performance of applications.
+Dynatrace captures extensive performance information about your applications.
 This information can be enriched with valuable metadata and converted into user action and user session properties.
-These properties are useful when creating powerful queries, segmentations, or aggregations on the captured metadata.
+These properties enable powerful queries, segmentation, and aggregations on the captured metadata.

 For details about the respective monitoring-consumption metrics, see Built-in Real User Monitoring metrics.